ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 <div id="paint-demo-container" style="height: 263px; margin: 40px auto;"></div>

-Demo #2: the first canvas displays a few moving dots.
+Demo #2: the first canvas shows a few moving dots.
 The second canvas shows the corresponding Voronoi diagram.
 Move your mouse over either canvas to control the location of the yellow dot.
 I like to pretend that it's a yellow fish swimming in water.

 <div id="fish-demo-container" style="height: 263px; margin: 40px auto;"></div>

 Here's one more demo that I think is fun.
 In the first canvas there are seeds in a radial pattern overlaid on top of a photo.
 Each seed takes the color of the underlying pixel in the image.
-Move the circular handle to move the seeds and move the square handle to rotate them.
+Drag the circle to move the seeds and drag the square to rotate them.

 <div id="photo-demo-container" style="height: 263px; margin: 40px auto;"></div>